 Graduate Division requires the Ph.D.
-Form I, which lists a student's committee and tentative dissertation title along with the Conflict of Interest (COI) Form.
+Form I, which lists a student's committee along with the Conflict of Interest (COI) Form.
 These forms must be submitted prior to the qualifying exam form (Ph.D.
 Form II).

 The Committee may be restructured at any time with the approval of the Department Chair and the Dean of the Graduate Division.
-Paperwork for a change in committee must then be filed with the Graduate Division.
+Paperwork for a change in committee must then be filed with the Graduate Division via the ECE Student Office.